zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-google.md

 [APZ 16.1] (# apz16.1) # apz16.1 .ref .apz} "How to transcend your own vision
-Are some of the theorists who killed the beautiful Parivrajika and Sakyaputra The professions of the shramanas are blamed and thus profit, fame and hospitality We will get some worship later, ”said Asha
+Are some of the theorists who killed the beautiful Parivrajika and Sakyaputra The professions of the shramanas are blamed and thus profit, fame and hospitality We will get some worship later, "said Asha
 They have such beliefs, they have such hopes, they are their own Vision, one's own taste, one's own creed, one's own idea, one's own intention, Could not be exceeded.
 But the same people came back to them.
 Thus